 The closer to the day that I set the demo, the higher likelihood that it’s going to go off.
 Using this logic, we’ve managed to achieve a 75% completion rate on demos booked.

 The next step is to consider what to do with the people who don’t show up.
 We built checks and balances that automatically places no-shows into a “win-back” campaign.
 Again, using a systematic process, we actually generate over a million dollars of ACV every month against the people who didn’t originally show up to the meeting we scheduled them for.

 It’s not special, it’s not novel, but it’s a process that runs effectively, we’re constantly optimizing it and it generates real ACV for us that we wouldn’t otherwise see.

 And this is just an example of us picking stuff up that other people let hit the floor.

 Here’s the thing: The race doesn’t really stop.
 There’s no clear finish line in our story.
 As we continue to succeed, we’ll find new roadblocks, new improvements and new ways to adapt.
 Our technology, our data, our people and our processes enable us to continuously evolve.

 Want to learn more about how we built our GTM strategy?
-In Part 2, we’ll explore how we’ve built our sales team to target the full spectrum of accounts – from recruitment to workflows.
+In Part 2, we’ll explore how we’ve built our sales team to target the full spectrum of accounts – from recruitment to automated workflows.

 This blog was originally published on the OpenView blog.